 Reporting/Europe: Slashes are used to indicate paths or nested nodes within the schema, for example, ….

-TotalVolumeUnit: Field names and values as well as attributes are consistently written with camel case spelling, as in the schema.
+TotalVolumeUnit: Field names and values as well as attributes are consistently written with Pascal case spelling, as in the schema.
 There are no spaces between words and each new word starts with an uppercase letter.

 Notation of Schema